KxSystems/avrokdb/README.md

 See [example.q](./examples/example.q) for a basic example.

-More detailed examples of all the Avro datatype and logical type can be found in the [tests](./tests/) directory.
+More detailed examples of all the Avro datatypes and logical types can be found in the [tests](./tests/) directory.